$S$-Integral Points in Orbits on $\mathbb{P}^1$: Uniformity Statements

 \begin{theorem} \cite[Theorem 1.2]{Loo19} Suppose $K$ is a number field and $\mathbf{c} \in K^{d-1}$ with $f_{\bf{c}}$ having at most $s$ places of bad reduction.
 Then there exists $\kappa_1, \kappa_2 > 0$, depending only on $d,s,[K:\bb{Q}]$ such that

 for all $\alpha \in K$ that is not preperiodic. \end{theorem}

 Since every polynomial $f \in K[z]$ is conjugate to $f_{\bf{c}}$ for some $\bf{c}$, with the same number of places of bad reduction, we can conjugate $f$ to $f_{\bf{c}}$ and apply Theorem \ref{IntroTheorem3} to it.
 However, conjugating might change the $S$-integrality of our points.
 To overcome this, we use Hsia--Silverman's notion of quasi-$(S,\epsilon)$-integrality.
+A point which is not quasi-$(S,\epsilon)$-integral can be thought of being at least $(1-\epsilon)$-far away from being $S$-integral and in particular, gives us some lee way when conjugating.